jason-davey/studio/PLAYBOOK.md

 ### 2.1.
 Firebase Project Setup
 - Ensure you have a Firebase project created.
 If not, create one at [https://console.firebase.google.com/](https://console.firebase.google.com/).
 - Your project should have Billing enabled if you plan to use Firebase A/B Testing features extensively.
+- **Enable Firebase Authentication:** In your Firebase project, go to "Authentication" (under Build) and enable the "Email/Password" sign-in provider.
+You'll need to add users here manually for now, or they can register through the app's `/register` page.
 - Ensure Genkit AI models (like Gemini via Google AI plugin) are configured if you intend to use the AI suggestion features and are outside any free quotas or need specific project billing.

 ### 2.2.
 Add Firebase to Your Next.js App